 Applications of KR

 Belief revision and update, belief merging, information fusion

 In addition to the main conference track, KR2020 will host the following tracks and sessions:

 All submissions must be written in English and in AAAI style.
 Papers must be submitted in PDF format, through the EasyChair conference system:

-For the main conference track and additional tracks/sessions (except for the Sister Conferences and Journals track), we invite:
+For the main conference track and additional tracks/sessions (except for the Recent Published Research Track), we invite: